Thursday, July 18, 2024

 Friday, July 12, 2024

-July 12th - Life relationships
+July 12th - Living relationships

 The story...

-The people I normally congregate with planned a different kind of event where we would spend a full Saturday together - all together on a big bus.
+The people I normally congregate with planned a different kind of event where we spent a full Saturday together - all together on a big bus.
 I invited two of my long-term friends to go with us - one said yes and the other said yes only because of the first friend's enthusiasm to go.

 Not the bus we went on yet it looks "fun."